swcarpentry/python-second-language/python_profiler.md

 #### Simple improvement example

-There are many ways how to improve the efficiency of the code.
-We cover one simple step which improves the performance of square root function.
-On line 9 in the code we see that square root of n is executed by build-in power function:
+There are many ways to improve the efficiency of the code.
+Let's cover one simple step which will improve the performance of the square root function.
+On line 9 in the code, we see that square root of n is executed by the built-in power function:

 ``` python
 mroot = n ** 0.5
 ```

-From information provided by the profiler we see that this line of code consumes significant proportion of CPU time.
-We can replace this computation by 'sqrt()' function from 'math' library to see what effect it has on performance.
+From the information provided by the profiler we see that this line of code consumes a significant proportion of CPU time.
+We can replace this computation with the `sqrt()` function from the `math` library to see what effect it has on performance.

 ``` python
 import math